thammit/mail/README.md

 The overrides do only affect the transport settings used by EXT:mail or its `MEDIAESSENZ\Mail\Mail\(Mailer|MailMessage)` classes.

 #### RecipientSources.yaml
-To add all recipient sources come with EXT:mail (fe_groups, fe_users, tt_address) you just can import this file inside your site configuration like this:
+To add all recipient sources come with MAIL (fe_groups, fe_users, tt_address) you just can import this file inside your site configuration like so:
 ```yaml
 imports:
   - { resource: "EXT:mail/Configuration/Site/RecipientSources.yaml" }